MLB's postseason is on the way, but first, a photo finish for the NL wild-card race awaits Monday

 The National League playoff race comes down to a doubleheader between the Mets and Braves on Monday.
 The two games were moved to the day after the scheduled end of the regular season because of Hurricane Helene, which washed out two games of the crucial Mets-Braves series last week.

 The Mets (88-72) and Braves (88-72) will both make the playoffs if they split the doubleheader.
-But if there's a sweep, the Diamondbacks (89-73) will sneak into the bracket as the No. 6 seed while the team that gets swept goes home.
+But if there's a sweep, the Diamondbacks (89-73) will sneak into the bracket as the No. 6 seed while the team that gets swept is eliminated.

 Once the first game is over, the D-backs will know who they're supporting.
 They'll go through a light workout at Chase Field on Monday in case their season continues.